 C.4 Validation of Regulatory information about a requesting PSP

-Before the issuance of any PSD2 certificate, the Qualified TSP validates the identity of the requesting PSP and then PSD2 specific attributes in public registry of the Home NCA.
-NCA provides information on PSD2 specific attributes validation procedures related to their own public register or processes, if any.
+Before the issuance of any PSD2 certificate, the qualified TSP validates the identity of the requesting PSP and then PSD2 specific attributes in public registry of the Home NCA.
+Validation by qualified TSP is based on information and procedure of validation provided by the NCA.

-It is expected that NCA provides rules for Qualified TSPs so that there is a clear definition of how to access authorization and roles in the NCA registry (e.g. contact information or online web site) and use this information to verify those attributes (e.g. how the information provided may be related to the information to be placed in the certificate, any additional checks the Qualified TSP should make directly with the NCA).
+It is expected that NCA provides rules for qualified TSPs so that there is a clear definition of how to access authorization and roles in the NCA registry (e.g. contact information or online web site) and use this information to verify those attributes (e.g. how the information provided can be related to the information to be placed in the certificate, any additional checks the qualified TSP should make directly with the NCA).

-C.5 Validation of the Authorization Status of the PSP, if Qualified TSP relies solely on the NCA Public Register
+C.5 Validation of the Authorization Status of the PSP, if qualified TSP relies solely on the NCA Public Register

-If no additional rules of validation are provided by the NCA, then Qualified TSPs rely on the NCA Public Register information with no direct confirmation from the NCA.
-In this case, the status of authorization must be shown clearly and unambiguously in the Public Register, in order to provide assurance for the Qualified TSP that the PSP has a valid Authorization at the point of issuance.
+If no additional rules of validation are provided by the NCA, then qualified TSPs rely on the NCA Public Register information with no direct confirmation from the NCA.
+In this case, the status of authorization will be shown clearly and unambiguously in the Public Register, in order to provide assurance for the qualified TSP that the PSP has a valid Authorization at the point of issuance.

-C.6 Provision of PSD2 Regulatory information about the PSP, if Qualified TSP relies solely on the NCA Public Register
+C.6 Provision of PSD2 Regulatory information about the PSP, if qualified TSP relies solely on the NCA Public Register

-As per PSD2 Article 14, the NCA is expected to provide an online Public Register containing a clear record of the PSP and associated Regulatory information (as in clause C.2).
+As per PSD2 Article 14, the NCA provides an online Public Register containing a clear record of the PSP and associated Regulatory information (as in clause C.2).

-In order for Qualified TSPs to accurately verify, embed the information about the PSP in a Qualified Certificate as required by the RTS, the NCA is expected to provide:
+In order for qualified TSPs to accurately verify, embed the information about the PSP in a Qualified Certificate as required by the RTS, the NCA is expected to provide:

-A clear definition of the sole Authorization Number to be used by the Qualified TSP to represent the PSP, and how it might be identified within the registry.
+A clear definition of the sole Authorization Number to be used by the qualified TSP to represent the PSP, and how it can be identified within the registry.

 Clear and Unambiguous Roles of the PSP, related to a unique Authorization Number, in the context of PSD2, shown in the form: